MuriloRS/MuriloRS/README.md

 ### Hello, world!

-- 🔭 I’m currently working on Imply and freelancer projects.
+- 🔭 I’m currently working at Loft
 - 🌱 I’m currently learning Flutter and Dart
 - 👯 I’m looking to collaborate on mobile apps
 - 🤔 I’m looking for help with arquitecture in Flutter